jbunke/deltascript/docs/ls-1-syntax.md

 **Production rule:**

 > A **production rule**, or simply a **rule**, defines a replacement from a label, known as a **rule name** (non-terminal symbol), to one or more **productions**.
+>
+> In the grammars, rules are distinguished from terminals by being enclosed in &lt;angle brackets&gt;.

 **Production:**